GoosefleetEO/aa-structures/README.md

 Name | Description | Default
 -- | -- | --
+`STRUCTURES_ADD_TIMERS`| Whether to automatically add timers for certain notifications on the timerboard (will have no effect if [aa-timerboard](https://allianceauth.readthedocs.io/en/latest/features/timerboard/) app is not installed).<br>Will create timers from anchoring, lost shield and lost armor notifications  | True
+`STRUCTURES_FORWARDING_SYNC_GRACE_MINUTES`| Max time in minutes since last successful notification forwarding before service is reported as down  | 5
 `STRUCTURES_HOURS_UNTIL_STALE_NOTIFICATION`| Defines after how many hours a notification is regarded as stale.
 Stale notifications are no longer sent automatically. | 24
+`STRUCTURES_NOTIFICATION_SYNC_GRACE_MINUTES`| Max time in minutes since last successful notifications sync before service is reported as down  | 15
 `STRUCTURES_STRUCTURE_SYNC_GRACE_MINUTES`| Max time in minutes since last successful structures sync before service is reported as down  | 120
-`STRUCTURES_NOTIFICATION_SYNC_GRACE_MINUTES`| Max time in minutes since last successful notifications sync before service is reported as down  | 15
-`STRUCTURES_FORWARDING_SYNC_GRACE_MINUTES`| Max time in minutes since last successful notification forwarding before service is reported as down  | 5

 ## Permissions